clojupyter/clojupyter/doc/command-line.md

 line interface is also used in the tool chain providing Anaconda installation: All the code for building, linking (installing) and unlinking (removing) conda-installed Clojupyter kernels use the command line interface.
-Using Clojure allows us to leverage Java's platform independence to support conda-based installation on Linux, MacOS *and* Windows.
-(In fact, behind the scenes, conda's package management machinery uses Clojupyter's own jarfile to install and uninstall Clojupyter including the jarfile itself - *keine hexerei, nur behändigkeit* 😄).
+Using Clojure allows us to leverage Java's platform independence to support conda-based installation on Linux, MacOS and Windows.
+In fact, behind the scenes, conda's package management machinery uses Clojupyter's own jarfile to install and uninstall the Clojupyter kernel which includes the jarfile itself!

 ## Available commands